cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 following functionalities.

 - `GG`: A prime-order group exposing the API detailed in {{pog}}.
-- `H1`: A cryptographic hash function that is indifferentiable from a Random Oracle.
+- `Hash`: A cryptographic hash function that is indifferentiable from a Random Oracle.

-If a ciphersuite corresponds to an instantiation of the protocol in the verifiable setting (VOPRF), then it will contain instantiations of the following functions.

-- `H2`: Maps an arbitrary-length sequence of bytes to a Scalar value in `GF(p)`, where `p = GG.Order()`.
-- `H3`: Maps an arbitrary-length sequence of bytes to a another byte array of fixed-length depending on security requirements.

 Specific instantiations of these ciphersuites are given in
 {{ciphersuites}}.